HealthRex/CDSS/stride/stride.md

 First, edit the database variables in `stride/psql/restore_stride.sh`

-Then run the script in the same directory as the dump files.
+Then run the script in the same directory as the dump files. (e.g., `bash restore_stride.sh`).
+If you don't want to have to keep entering in your PostgreSQL password at the command line, you can set an environment variable PGPASSWORD (e.g., `export PGPASSWORD=xxx` or `set PGPASSWORD=xxx` on Windows).

 ## Querying STRIDE